Eduardo VII Park

 Estufa Fria

-Inaugurated in 1933, the Estufa Fria is a non-heated greenhouse containing a lush botanical garden that houses over 300 plant species from around the globe such as China, Australia, Peru, Mexico, Brazil, Antilles, and Korea.
+Opened in 1933, Estufa Fria is a captivating non-heated greenhouse boasting a diverse botanical garden with over 300 plant species sourced globally from countries like China, Australia, Peru, Mexico, Brazil, the Antilles, and Korea.
+Situated on grounds once occupied by an open mine, the landscape now features picturesque lakes and cascading waterfalls.

 Tuesday – Sunday: 10h00 – 17h00, Monday: CLOSED | FREE